mosse-security/mcsi-library/docs/newsletter/2023-01-learn-how-to-become-an-ethical-hacker-and-get-paid-to-hack.md

 If you wish to gain advanced skills and be ready for penetration testing, our [MPT](https://www.mosse-institute.com/certifications/mpt-certified-penetration-tester.html) certification is perfect for you.
 Every exercise simulates real-world tasks, allowing you to develop a portfolio of completed projects to demonstrate your capabilities in finding vulnerabilities in applications and networks.

 *Benjamin Mossé*

+### Subscribe to our newsletter

+Are you looking to learn cyber security, land a job, or improve your current skills?
+MCSI's newsletter is the perfect resource for you.
+Our newsletter is dedicated to helping students stay up to date on the latest news and trends in the cyber security industry.
+We provide helpful tips and tricks on how to land jobs, as well as insights into how to improve your skills.
+Don't miss out - subscribe to our newsletter today and start taking advantage of all the benefits it has to offer!

+<iframe src="https://newsletter.mosse-institute.com/embed" style="background:white;" frameborder="0" scrolling="no"></iframe>